10Dozen/dzn_dynai/README.md

   - Set Speed Mode, Behavior, Combat Mode and Formation of the groups (**note:** do not use Careless mode!)
 Copy generated structured info inside Zone.sqf file (separate each zone with comma).

+## Creation of Zone Properties
+Use xmlDynai.html to set zone properties.

 ## Control Zone
 If zone is not active by default and *before* it activated you can use some functions to control zones:
   - <tt>dzn_zone1 call dzn_fnc_dynai_activateZone</tt> - activates zone and start spawn groups.
 Parameters: gamelogic object;
   - <tt>[dzn_zone1, [200,200,0], 90] call dzn_fnc_dynai_moveZone</tt> - moves and rotates given zone.
 Parameters: gamelogic object, pos3d, direction (optional);
   - <tt>dzn_zone1 call dzn_fnc_dynai_getZoneKeypoints</tt> - return all zone's keypoints (array of pos3ds);
   - <tt>[dzn_zone1, [ [200,200,0], [300,300,0], [400,400,0] ]] call dzn_fnc_dynai_setZoneKeypoints</tt> - set new keypoints for zone.
 Parameters: zone's GameLogic, array of pos3ds

-## Creating Zone Properties
-Use xmlDynai.html to set zone properties.

 ### Vehicle Behavior
 Use different second value in vehicle array ( ["B_G_Offroad_01_armed_F","Vehicle",""] ) to get different behavior: